kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/group_replication.md

 +---------------------------+--------------------------------------+------------------------------+-------------+--------------+-------------+----------------+
 ```

-You can see above that our `MySQL` group replication now have total 5 members.
-It verify that we have successfully scaled up.
+You can see above that our `MySQL` group replication now has a total of 5 members.
+It verifies that we have successfully scaled up.

 #### Scale Down

 Here, we are going to remove 1 member from our group replication using horizontal scaling.

-**Create MysQLOpsRequest :**
+**Create MysQLOpsRequest:**

-In order to scale down your cluster, you have to create a `MySQLOpsRequest` cr with your desired number of members after scaling.
+To scale down your cluster, you have to create a `MySQLOpsRequest` cr with your desired number of members after scaling.
 Below is the YAML of the `MySQLOpsRequest` cr that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1